hbschlegel/TDCI-CAP/doc/src/manual.md

 ### OUTPUT
 This is the main log file.
 Similar to a Gaussian log file, it contains both data tables and information about the progress of the calculation.
 After running a TDCI calculation, this should be the first place you check to make sure that it completed successfully.
+The parameters from 'input' and various control parameters are listed at the beginning of the file.
+OUTPUT also lists the molecule specification, dipole moment, number of basis functions, occupied orbitals, vitrual orbitals and states, specifications for the laser pulse, propagation time step,  simulation time, etc.
+For 'cis' or 'soc' calculations, energies and coefficients of the ionized state and the neutral state are listed next (for 'ip' or 'socip', the energies and coefficients are for the doubly ionized state and the singly ionized state).
+The coefficients of the CI determinants are C(i,a) for 'cis' and 'soc', and C(i) and C(i,j,a) for 'ip' and 'socip'.
+The indices are negative for alpha electrons, positive for beta electrons.
+Abs(i) runs from 1 to the number of occupied orbitals; abs(a) runs from 1 to the number of virtual orbitals.
-For example, each individual propagation will print out a small summary when it starts and finishes, including the final norm of the wavefunction.
+A summary is printed each individual propagation and includes the maximum field strength and direction, the final norm and dipole momentof the wavefunction.
 In a good ionization simulation, you should aim for a final norm between 0.3 and 0.6 in the direction with most ionization.
+You may have to play around with the Emax to achieve this.

 ### RESULTS-eX-dY.dat

-The RESULTS file tabulates values of interest at each timestep.
+The RESULTS file tabulates values of interest at each timestep (the first 3 lines describe the contents).
 It provides time, field, total norm, ionization rate, and dipole moment components (`mu_x,y,z`).
 The MO99 number describes the total number of orbitals needed to contribute 99% of the total ionization rate.
 NO99 is the same for a user-supplied set of orbitals.
-You may have to play around with the Emax or timestep values to achieve this.
+The rate data must be divided by norm2 to get the rate for a normalized wavefunction

 ### POP-eX-dY.dat

-Tracks the populations of occupied orbitals at each timestep.
+Tracks the populations of occupied orbitals at each timestep (the first 2 lines describe the contents).
-Also contains the partitioned ionization rate for each orbital, as described in equation REF.
+Also contains the ionization rate for the normalized wavefunction partitioned into contributions from each occupied or virtual orbital, as described in equation [^6].

 ### ION-eX-dY.dat

-Tracks the populations of orbitals and states in the ionized system.
+Tracks the populations of orbitals and states in the ionized system (the first line describe the contents).